Openlights/firemix/README.md

     python firemix.py demo [--profile] [--playlist listname] [--preset ClassName] [--nogui]

 This will start FireMix with the `demo` scene and the default playlist.
-The program will look in the `data/scenes` directory for a file called `demo.scn`.
+The program will look in the `data/scenes` directory for a file called `demo.json`.

 Use the `--playlist` option to specify a playlist name (without extension) to load.
-The program will look in the `data/playlists` directory for a file called `listname.fpl`, and will create it (as an empty playlist) if it does not exist.
+The program will look in the `data/playlists` directory for a file called `listname.json`, and will create it (as an empty playlist) if it does not exist.

 Use the `--profile` option to enable profiling of framerate and function calls.